 How you show up on social media is about being thoughtful as to how you want to come across, who your audience is and what you want them to think.
 How personal do you want to be?
 How much do your audience what you to share?
 A good litmus test is to think ‘What if that was written on the front page of the paper?’ or ‘What would my parents say?’ or ‘What would my children say?’

 If you’d be unhappy for the press, your parents or your children to see the post – then don’t post it.
 Simple.

 Antoinette’s advice is to consider if building your brand outside of your immediate circle is important that you do it in a comfortable way and break down the task into the smallest steps.
 For example, when posting on LinkedIn, rather than share your views on the Brexit shambles, you might choose to thank others for the work they’ve done with you this year.
 That way you’ve posted something, nothing is controversial and you’ve made other people feel good – and if one of the traits of your brand is ‘being thoughtful’ then you reinforce that too.

 We like to be liked and our personal brand won’t suit everyone.
 And that’s ok.
 What’s important is that you are perceived in the way you want to be by the people that matter and that you are your real and best you.

-I’ve designed the Lucidity Network to be a place for introverts and extroverts.
+If you’d like some help with building your personal brand, you might benefit from joining the Lucidity Network.
 It’s a pick and mix of online and offline learning and connection to a dynamic network of people that can help you.
-We’re open for new members a few times a year.
+We’re open to new members a few times a year.
 Join the Lucidity Community Facebook group to get in the Lucidity groove for clearer thinking and better results and be the first to hear when the Lucidity Network is open for members.